corese4rch/cvurl/README.md

 Interested?
 We encourage you to try cVurl!

-## Java 11 HTTP/2 Client missing features
+## Java 11 HTTP Client missing features

 #### Form data
-There is no built-in support to send a POST request with x-www-form-urlencoded, and to implement it with plain Java 11 HTTP/2 client, you have to add several lines of code to create a custom BodyPublisher implementation.
+There is no built-in support to send a POST request with x-www-form-urlencoded, and to implement it with plain Java 11 HTTP client, you have to add several lines of code to create a custom BodyPublisher implementation.
 ```java
 public static HttpRequest.BodyPublisher ofFormData(Map<Object, Object> data) {
     var builder = new StringBuilder();